temporalio/documentation/docs-src/concepts/what-is-an-update.md

    If the Update completes the validation stage without error, the Platform changes its state to **Accepted** and a [WorkflowExecutionUpdateAcceptedEvent](/references/events#workflowexecutionupdateacceptedevent) Event is added to Workflow Execution [Event History](#event-history).
 3. **Execution.** Accepted Update requests move to the execution phase.
    In this phase, the Worker delivers the request to the Update handler.
-   Like every bit of code in a Workflow, Update handlers must be [deterministic](/concepts/what-is-a-workflow-definition#deterministic-constraints).
-   However, they may use all the available Workflow features, such as executing Activities and child Workflows, and waiting on timers/conditions.
 4. **Completion.** The Update handler can return a result or a language-appropriate error/exception to indicate its completion.
    The Platform sends the Update outcome back to the original invoking entity as an Update response.
    A [WorkflowExecutionUpdateCompletedEvent](/references/events#workflowexecutionupdatecompletedevent) Event in the Workflow Execution Event History denotes the completion of an Update.